 So, for example, if your blog is all about vegan cakes… don’t make your opt-in something generic about going vegan, make it really specific – like a guide to vegan baking, that way your opt-in will not attract any old person who is vaguely interested in veganism, but people who share your passion for vegan baking.
 Or say your blog is about travel with kids… don’t just do something generic about travel, do something really specific, like a packing guide for people with kids under 5.

 4. Something very easy to make

 An opt-in doesn’t have to be complicated.
 In fact, it’s often better if it isn’t.
-When it comes to opt-in offers people mainly want INSTANT… a quick guide, a cheat sheet, a 5 day email challenge, an infographic.
-If it seems too long winded or complicated, or it seems like it’s going to be a lot of effort, your readers may actually get turned off.
+When it comes to opt-in offers people mainly want INSTANT… a quick guide, a cheat sheet, a 5 day email challenge, a printable.
+If it seems too long winded or complicated, or if it seems like it’s going to be a lot of effort (like an 80 page ebook!), your readers may actually get turned off.
 But if it looks like a quick win, they won’t be able to give you their email addresses fast enough.